 About the Owner

 Rick Hall retired from the United States Navy in 2010 after 24 years of service.
 Working his way up from the junior enlisted Sailor to Navy “Mustang” Officer, Rick has been on the receiving end and giving end of hundreds of military health and cleanliness inspections.
 He learned how to produce and inspect only the highest standards of cleanliness.
-He also served in all levels of technical, tactical and management positions and earned the privilege to lead as many as 250 military, civilian and contract personnel at once.
+He also served in all levels of technical, tactical and management positions and earned the privilege to serve as a department head leading as many as 250 military, civilian and contract personnel at once at a large command.
 An experienced and successful program and project manager, he excelled in managing many complex, high priority, multimillion dollar projects and gained a reputation among senior leaders as a highly motivated, positive and inspiring manager and leader.
-He started Squared Away Cleaning Co. to provide the best service value possible for facility managers and business owners.
-He is a man of faith, husband of 26 years and a father of two.
+He started Squared Away Cleaning to provide the best service value possible for facility managers and business owners.
+He is a man of faith, husband of 30 years and a father of two.
 His professional profile can be found here on LinkedIn.

 Personal comments from the owner: